Skip to content

 Try it on CodeSandbox

-Most developers prefer using external CSS to style HTML documents because it aligns with the "separation of concerns" coding practice.
-It also makes styles easy to reuse, read, and modify.
+Most developers prefer using external CSS to style HTML documents because it aligns with the “separation of concerns” coding practice and makes styles easy to reuse, read, and modify.